 Cleaning Gold Jewelry

-Gold is a relatively soft metal and can scratch easily, so it’s essential to handle it with care.
+Gold is a relatively soft metal that can scratch easily, so handling it with care is essential.
 To clean gold jewelry:

 Cleaning Silver Jewelry